 We would like to highlight some key ecological and physical limitations that should be kept in mind when using the data or derivatives.
-Firstly, we were able to only carry out a simple qualitative assessment of the errors in the EcoDes-DK14 data set within the scope of this project.
+Firstly, we were able to only carry out a simple qualitative assessment of the errors in the EcoDes-DK15 data set within the scope of this project.
 All descriptors should therefore be seen as proxies for the geographical and biological properties they describe.
-Errors in the original point cloud and DTM will have propagated through to the final descriptors and future studies are needed to assess to which degree the proxy measures correlate with in-field data.
-Furthermore, the EcoDes data set is a snapshot in time representing the state of the vegetation in the one and a half years between spring 2014 and summer 2015 (with some exception in western Jutland, where the data is from 2013).
-Like anywhere on Earth, the landscapes of Denmark may change over time and by the time point of publication of this data set over 5 years may have passed since the collection of the source data.
-External data sources containing information about on-going or past changes (such as satellite imagery - see below) might help overcome this bias.
-Additionally, the geographical differences in the timing of the point cloud collection across the country (see Sect 6.3.4) may introduce noise and could affect cross-comparability of the data between regions, for example due to seasonal differences in foliage (see e.g., Leiterer et al., 2015).
+Errors in the original point cloud and DTM will have propagated through to the final descriptors, and future studies are needed to assess to what degree the proxy measures correlate with in-field data.
+Furthermore, the EcoDes-DK15 data set is a snapshot in time representing the state of the vegetation in the 1.5 years between spring 2014 and summer 2015 (with some exceptions in western Jutland, where the data are from 2013).
+Like anywhere on Earth, the landscapes of Denmark may change over time, and by the time of publication of this data set over 5 years may have passed since the collection of the source data.
+External data sources containing information about ongoing or past changes (such as satellite imagery - see below) might help overcome this bias.
+Additionally, the geographical differences in the timing of the point cloud collection across the country (see Sect.
+6.3.4) may introduce noise and could affect cross-comparability of the data between regions, for example due to seasonal differences in foliage (see, for example, Leiterer et al., 2015).
 Furthermore, there are implicit limitations in spatial scale due to the set grain size of the data set.
-We chose a 10 m x 10 m grid for efficiency in computation and data handling, as well as to overcome limitations in the density of the source point cloud (four to five points per m2).
-Our data set might therefore not serve well for capturing some ecological relevant variation in terrain and vegetation structures at scales below the 10 m x 10 m grain size.
+We chose a $10 \text{ m} \times 10 \text{ m}$ grid for efficiency in computation and data handling, as well as to overcome limitations in the density of the source point cloud (four to five points per square metre).
+Our data set might therefore not serve well for capturing some ecologically relevant variation in terrain and vegetation structures at scales below the $10 \text{ m} \times 10 \text{ m}$ grain size.
 We believe that our data set is nonetheless valuable in providing ecologically relevant information at the geographical extent of Denmark.

-While some of the descriptors in the presented data set such as elevation, slope and vegetation height are quite straightforward to interpret, the ecological meaning of other descriptors - for example those related to vegetation structure - may not be as obvious as they are influenced by multiple ecological and sensing methodology related factors.
+While some of the descriptors in the presented data set such as elevation, slope and vegetation height are quite straightforward to interpret, the ecological meaning of other descriptors - for example those related to vegetation structure - may not be as obvious as they are influenced by multiple ecological and sensing methodology-related factors.
 The amplitude, point count and point proportion descriptors are amongst those measures.
-For example, while the (non-calibrated) amplitude in the DHM/Point-cloud source data may generally relate to the reflectance properties of the surface that generated the return, the incident light angle, scattering and subsequent generation of echoes may result in several different surfaces generating similar amplitude signatures.
-Furthermore, the point counts may be influenced by a whole suite of factors, including incident light angle, scattering, density of flight strips covering a given cell, as well as canopy properties - most importantly the penetration ability.
+For example, while the (noncalibrated) amplitude in the DHM/Point-cloud source data may generally relate to the reflectance properties of the surface that generated the return, the incident light angle, scattering and subsequent generation of echoes may result in several different surfaces generating similar amplitude signatures.
+Furthermore, the point counts may be influenced by a whole suite of factors, including incident light angle, scattering and density of flight strips covering a given cell, as well as canopy properties - most importantly the penetration ability.
 While standardising the point counts as proportions to the total counts may help to account for some of these factors, it is likely that notable uncertainties will remain even in the proportions especially for lower layers of the canopy.
 Nonetheless, we believe that these measures can be informative if appropriate care is taken in their interpretation.